timboudreau/shutesburybroadband/broadbandFaq.md

  - Makes quality-of-life enhancing services such as [Telehelp](http://www.ncbi.nlm.nih.gov/pubmed/7694919) available to citizens of Shutesbury
  - Reduces household costs by bundling phone and internet service together

+To quote WiredWest's statistics, to download the entire Library of Congress it would take 82 years over dial-up;  2 years over wifi; or 48 seconds over a fiber-optic broadband connection, the type of network we are proposing to build.

 ### The Situation Today